pearsonlab/pearsonlab.github.io/join_us.md

 # Graduate students

-**We are not recruiting graduate students for Fall 2024.
+**We are not recruiting graduate students for the current admission cycle (matriculating Fall 2025).
 However, the lab will be open to rotating students.**

 Duke provides a wonderful environment for students interested in pursuing the kind of interdisciplinary research we do.
 As a result, P[&lambda;]ab accepts graduate students through multiple programs: